-We crossed walking on top of the small wall that acts as a dam.
+We crossed, walking on top of the small wall that acts as a dam.
 Ten minutes later, we got out of the mist.
-The terrain became rough.
-At some point just before reaching Megas Lakos gorge, a small cattle herd was chewing grass around the trail.
+The terrain became rough and at some point, just before reaching Megas Lakos gorge, er found a small cattle herd grazing the grass around the trail.
 Some of them run away as soon as they spotted us but the rest (the big ones) stayed put, looking at as.
 They were not hostile but probably they weren’t used to people either.
 Veronika just walked between them saying “Ahoy” which means hello in Slovak.
 They didn’t seem to share her enthusiasm but let us pass without causing any trouble.

 In the meantime the drops turned into proper rain.
-We put on rain coats and rain covers to the backpacks and kept going.
+We put on rain coats and covers on the backpacks and kept going.

-After turning left there, the path took us through an old limestone mining site and soon we could see Tsepelovo on our right, at the bottom of the valley.
+After turning left there, the path took us through an old limestone mining site and a few moments after, we saw Tsepelovo on our right, at the bottom of the valley.
 I confess that we got lost there for half an hour looking for the trail because I rushed to turn right towards the village immediately.
-I should have waited a bit more to find the blue marks of the new trail which to my defense were much older and less dense than the red ones we had so far.
-Fortunately after a short phone call to our guide and with Veronika taking it on her, we eventually spotted the marks further down the hill.
+I should have waited a bit more to find the blue marks of the next trail which to my defense were much older and less dense than the red ones that we were relying on so far.
+Fortunately after a short phone call to our guide and with Veronika taking the lead, we eventually spotted the marks further down the hill.

 The rain showed no signs of stopping.
-This downhill trail was mostly used by animals and it was rough and slippery.
-After an hour and a half it widened and went through fields.
+This downhill trail is mostly used by animals and it was rough and slippery.
+After an hour and a half it widened and went through the first fields.
 A sign that we were near the village.